-Recent Developments - COVID-19
+Recent Developments - COVID-19 Pandemic

 The impact of the global outbreak of the current novel coronavirus ("COVID-19") pandemic has created significant volatility in the global economy and led to reduced economic activity.
-We are monitoring the global outbreak of COVID-19 and taking steps to mitigate the potential risks to our employees and our customers posed by its spread.
+We are monitoring the global outbreak of COVID-19 and taking steps to mitigate the potential risks to our employees and our customers posed by its spread, as described below.